-Corn is a good source of carbohydrates, protein, and fiber.
-It also contains antioxidants and other nutrients that can benefit your cat’s health.
+Corn is a good source of carbohydrates, protein (at least for a grain), and fiber.
+It also contains antioxidants (it’s the grain with the highest antioxidant activity) and other nutrients that can benefit your cat’s health.

-Small amount of corn can be a healthy snack for cats.
-But there are some reasons why corn may not be a good option.
-Whether or not corn is safe for your cat, can depend on the following factors:
+Small amounts of corn can be a healthy snack for cats.
+But there are a few reasons why corn may be bad for cats.
+Whether it will make your cat sick can depend on the following factors:

-- additional ingredients to corn and products made from corn, such as carbohydrates and sugar;
+- additional ingredients in products made from corn, such as sugar in corn flakes;

-- health problems your cat may have, such as diabetes, pancreatitis and allergy;
+- health problems your cat may have, such as diabetes, pancreatitis and allergies;

 - problems with digestion.

 Corn contains phytic acid, which can bind to minerals in the intestines and prevent their absorption.
 This can lead to deficiencies in these minerals.
-Cats have a low capacity to absorb phytic acid, so it is not likely that they will suffer from any adverse effects if they eat corn occasionally.
-However, it is best not to rely on corn as a major source of nutrition for cats.
-There are many other nutritious foods that they can eat instead.
+Cats have a low capacity to absorb phytic acid, so adverse effects aren’t likely if you let your cat eat corn occasionally.
+However, corn can’t be considered a staple food for cats.
+There are many specially formulated cat foods that they can eat instead.

-Cats can be allergic to corn, just like some people can.
-If your cat is allergic to corn, you’ll need to find an alternative food source.
+Cats can be allergic to corn, just like some people.
+If your cat is allergic, you’ll need to find an alternative food source.
 Corn allergy can cause skin problems, respiratory issues, and gastrointestinal problems.
 If you’re not sure if corn is a problem for your cat, have your veterinarian do a food allergy test.

-Some Corn Products Are Not Safe For Cats
+Some Corn Products Are Not Safe for Felines

 - Can Cats Eat Turkey?
 All About Turkey Meat

 - Can Dogs Eat Corn?
-Are They Safe for Dogs?
-The Pros and Cons of Corn on the Cob in Dogs
+Are Corn Cobs Safe for Dogs?